Fully chaotic conservative models for some torus homeomorphisms: Proof of Theorem A

 \begin{proposition} Let $f : \T^2 \to \T^2$ be an isotopic-to-the-identity homeomorphism, such that $\rho(f)$ has nonempty interior, and let $g: \T^2 \to \T^2$ be its essential factor (see Definition \ref{def:EssentialFactor} and Remark \ref{rem:TorusModel}).
 Then, there exists a homeomorphism $h: \T^2 \to \T^2$ such that $hgh^{-1}$ preserves the Lebesgue measure on $\T^2$. \end{proposition}

-\begin{proof} The whole idea of the proof is to find an atomless measure $\mu$ with total support, which is invariant by $g$.
-Once we have done that, we know by Oxtoby-Ulam's Theorem (see \cite[Section 2]{leroux12}), that the desired change of coordinates exists.
+\begin{proof} The whole idea of the proof is to find an atomless measure $\mu$ with total support, which is invariant under $g$.
+Once we have done that, we know by Oxtoby-Ulam's Theorem (see { \cite{oxtobyulam41} for the original proof, \cite[Section 2]{leroux12} for a more recent one}), that the desired change of coordinates exists.
 We will strongly use the density of Markovian horseshoes for $g$.

 Start by taking a countable base $\ \mathcal{U} = \{U_n\}_{n \in \mathbb{Z}^+}$ for the usual topology in $\T^2$ (i.e. balls of rational radius centered at rational points), and fix $n > 0$.
-By Proposition \ref{prop:ChaoticRectanglesAreDense}, we know that there exists a heteroclinic pseudo-rectangle $P$ included in $U_n$, and hence by Proposition \ref{prop:HeteroclinicPseudoRectangleHasTopHorseshoe} we know that there exists a compact subset $\Lambda \subset P$ which is invariant by some power $g^k$ of $g$, and such that it is an extension of the Bernoulli shift $\sigma$ in $2$ symbols by the surjection $\pi$, that is
+By Proposition \ref{prop:ChaoticRectanglesAreDense}, we know that there exists a heteroclinic pseudo-rectangle $P$ included in $U_n$, and hence by Proposition \ref{prop:HeteroclinicPseudoRectangleHasTopHorseshoe} we know that there exists a compact subset $\Lambda \subset P$ which is invariant under some power $g^k$ of $g$, and such that it is an extension of the Bernoulli shift $\sigma$ in $2$ symbols by the surjection $\pi$, that is

 \tikzset{every picture/.style={line width=0.75pt}}